njpastrone/njpastrone.github.io/README.md

 # Data & Strategy Analyst

+## About
+I’m a data and strategy analyst with 3 years of experience helping organizations make smarter decisions.
+My background spans business analytics, finance, and economics, with applied project work in both the private and public sectors.

 ## Projects
 ### [Analyzing Capital Flow Volatility Across Currency Regimes](https://github.com/njpastrone/analyzing-capital-flows)
 A comprehensive research platform for analyzing capital flow volatility across different monetary regimes, with a focus on small open economies and currency union decisions.